nvibert/vCoders-Bash-Shell-Scripting/lessons/LogAnalysisViaShellCmds.md

 ## Log Analysis using Shell Commands ##

 The plan is to use what you've learnt so far, and try to apply it to a *somewhat* realistic use case, such as looking at a log bundle.
-The ieda is to try and do the following:
+The idea is to try and do the following:

 1. Reassemble any fragment in the log bundle
 1. Find all log files, and concatenate them together in order after unzipping them to get a single file to work with
 1. Search through the resulting concatenated files for some error.
 1. Improve the search script with more advanced functionalities
-1. Create a script to generate areport of the inventory of the server (VMs)
+1. Create a script to generate a report of the inventory of the server (VMs)

 ### Step 1 - Get the logs ready ###